My Simple Guide to Investing in Index Funds (best options & tips)

 As a beginner in investing, it is perfectly fine to start with investing solely in index funds while gaining experience in stock selection.
 However, as your investment knowledge expands, you might consider diversifying your portfolio by including individual companies that align with your risk tolerance and goals.
 This allows for a more tailored investment approach as you continue to learn and grow in your investment journey.

-If you liked this post, you’d LOVE my Ultimate Guide to Personal Finance
+If you like this post, you'd love my Ultimate Guide to Personal Finance

-It’s one of the best things I’ve published, and totally free – just tell me where to send it:
+It’s one of the best things I’ve published (and 100% free), just tell me where to send it:

-Host of Netflix’s “How To Get Rich” NYT Bestselling Author, & Host of the I Will Teach You To Be Rich Podcast.
-I’ll show you how to take control of your money with my proven strategies so you can live your RICH LIFE.
+Host of Netflix’s “How to Get Rich”, NYT Bestselling Author & host of the hit I Will Teach You To Be Rich Podcast.
+For over 20 years, Ramit has been sharing proven strategies to help people like you take control of their money and live a Rich Life.